3. SW4RM Protocol Specification¶

 Three Pillars of Observability Implementation:

-- System metrics: CPU, memory, network, disk utilization per service
+- The system collects system metrics including CPU, memory, network, and disk utilization per service.

 -